 While serving in her corporate legal capacity, led multiple teams that won complete bench and jury defense verdicts in store manager retail exemption cases.

-Defended multiple cases involving alleged sexual harassment and sexual misconduct in the workplace.
+Defended hundreds of cases involving alleged sexual harassment and sexual misconduct in the workplace.

 Defended hundreds of Equal Employment Opportunity Commission cases at the state and federal agency levels for a large national retailer.